paulscherrerinstitute/bsread_python/ReadmeCLI.md

   -s SOURCE, --source SOURCE
                         source address, has to be in format "tcp://<address>:<port>"
-  -m, --monitor         Enable monitor mode, this will clear the screen on
+  -c, --clear           Monitor mode / clear the screen on every message -m {pull,sub}, --mode {pull,sub}
-                        every message to allow easier monitoring.
-  -n N                  Limit message printing to every n messages, this will
-                        reduce CPU load.
+                        Communication mode - either pull or sub (default depends on the use of -s option) -n N                  Limit message printing to every n messages, this will reduce CPU load.
 Note that all messages are still received, but are not displayed.
 If -n 0 is passed